kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-30-gulp-tutorial-13-revisioning.markdown

 This task will need `gulp-rev-collector` to replace the paths names to assets:

 {% highlight sh %}
-$ npm install --save-dev gulp-rev-collector
+$ npm install --save-dev gulp-rev-collector@0.1.1
 {% endhighlight %}

 {% figure code-figure "gulp/config.js" %}